failsafe-lib/failsafe/README.md

 #### Failing Together

-A circuit breaker can and should be shared across code that accesses inter-dependent system components that which together.
+A circuit breaker can and should be shared across code that accesses inter-dependent system components that fail together.
 This ensures that if the circuit is opened, executions against one component that rely on another component will not be allowed until the circuit is closed again.

 #### Standalone Usage